abhishekmaroon5/Speech_Emotion_Recognition_with_ptm/Readme.md

  GRP, KPCA and Autoencoders(Single-hiddle layer)(Done)

-2) Create environment for the pipeline.(Done)
+2) Create an environment for the pipeline.

-3) We will go through pipeline and run it end-to-end on gpu.
 (Done)

+3) We will go through the pipeline and run it end-to-end on GPU.
+(Done)

 ![OpenAI Logo](images/output_report.png "OpenAI Logo")

-4) Apply dimensionality reduction methods learned above in the SER pipeline.(TODO):
+4) Apply dimensionality reduction methods learned above in the SER pipeline.(Done):

 4a) PCA, KPCA, SVD, LDA, GRP:

-Experiment 1(Done): Embedding size of 120.(Compare the result) with same model.
+Experiment 1(Done): Embedding size of 120.
+(Compare the result) with the same model.

-Experiment 2(Done): Embedding size of 240.(Compare the result) with same model.
+Experiment 2(Done): Embedding size of 240.
+(Compare the result) with the same model.

+**All results are updated in results_document.md document.**

-4b ) Add tsne plots to the tsne_plt and comparision of train time.(TODO)
+4b ) Add TSNE plots to the tsne_plt and comparison of train time.(TODO)

-5) Modify the pipeline for SER and use multiple PTM's((TODO)) from huggingface.
+5) Modify the pipeline for SER and use multiple PTMs ((TODO)) from huggingface.
 (TODO)

-6) Code walkthrough for paper2.(TODO)
+6) Code walkthrough for paper 2.(TODO)